What is Android Safe Mode and How to Turn It On and Off

 What is Android Safe Mode?

 Android Safe Mode is a diagnostic mode that lets users boot into a stripped-down version of the Android operating system to troubleshoot their device.
 In this Mode, all third-party applications are disabled, and only the core system applications and services required for the device to operate are loaded.
-This helps isolate and identify issues that other software or third-party apps may be to blame for.
+This helps isolate and identify issues with other software or third-party apps.

 When a device enters Safe Mode, any problematic apps or software causing issues can be removed.
 This Mode can also locate and address problems with the device's operating system, such as freezes, crashes, and other performance-related issues.